Skip to main content

 It was summer 2019, and La Rambla in Barcelona, Ponte di Rialto in Venice and Dam Square in Amsterdam were clogged up with crowds and strewn with novelty shops and litter.
 There were anti-tourist marches in Barcelona, anti-cruise ship blockades by small boats in Venice and temporary bans on sound systems (and alcohol) during gatherings in the Red Light District or along the canals in Amsterdam.
 The Instagram-famous “I amsterdam” sign was removed from outside the Rijksmuseum after it became the biggest selfie spot in the city (with tourists stopping by Museum Square to snap a picture, but not to visit the museums).

-There was talk of tourism taxes, and banning cruise ships and Airbnb.
-Then along came Covid, and lockdowns and travel bans.
-Today, as the tourist industry returns to a new normal, there’s a growing realisation that in order for tourism to be sustainable (in every sense of the word) it has to be for the good of local people, as well as visitors.
+Today, more bucket-list destinations have started to clamp down on overtourism, and there’s a growing realisation that in order for tourism to be sustainable (in every sense of the word) it has to be for the good of local people, as well as visitors.

 Interestingly, it was during Covid that Byway was launched – CEO and founder, Cat Jones, recognised that the travel industry had to change, for the good, for the long term.

-What is overtourism in 2023?
+What is overtourism?

 Long distance travel has still not returned to what is was pre-Covid.
 OTA Insight points to data on flight searches to Paris – pre-Covid, the origin location of the majority of online searches was the Americas and Asia, post-Covid, more than 60% is from Europe.
 So the travel landscape may have changed, but visitor numbers look like they are returning to “normal”.